xiaolai/regular-investing-in-box/docs/en/README.md

 It's not an exaggeration to say that regular investing can change a person's life.

 China enforced the One Child Policy from 1979 to 2015.
-People of child-rearing age in 1979 are around seventy now, and the are in a special state called "the loneliness of old age".
+People of child-rearing age in 1979 are around seventy now, and they are in a special state called "the loneliness of old age".
 They have been retired for ten or more years, and their only child is currently in the middle of their busiest stage of life, having just had kids.
 Because times have changed, more and more of them don't live in the same cities as their children, and so many of these parents no longer see their children regularly.
 They've got nothing to do, and no one to accompany them.

 There is an awkward fact: